Chronic Illness

-Living With Chronic Illness
+Living With Chronic Conditions

-Perhaps the most difficult transition with chronic illness is the loss of the identity one held before becoming sick.
+Perhaps the most difficult transition for living with chronic conditions is the loss of the identity one held before becoming sick.
 There is usually a complete restructuring of the way one defines oneself and the ways in which one interacts with the world.
 Sometimes it is difficult to feel good about oneself as the chronic illness is incorporated into a new self-image.
 The work of rebuilding one’s life and identity can be further complicated by the loss of spouses or partners or other supportive relationships that sometimes follow the onset of serious illness.

-It is no wonder that many people facing these multiple losses and the grief that naturally ensues find themselves experiencing high levels of anger, fear, helplessness, hopelessness, resentment, depression and damaged self-esteem.
+It is no wonder that many people facing these multiple losses and the grief that naturally ensues find themselves experiencing high levels of anger, fear, helplessness, hopelessness, resentment, depression, and damaged self-esteem.
 Coping with all these issues can be very overwhelming.

-However, don't despair, as there are many tools at your disposal that can help you through the acceptance process, cope more effectively and achieve a higher quality of life.
-For starters, you can find an abundance of helpful life management tips and strategies in my book
+However, don’t despair, as there are many tools at your disposal that can help you through the acceptance process, cope more effectively and achieve a higher quality of life.
+For starters, you can find an abundance of helpful life management tips and strategies in my book “Living Life to the Fullest – Creative Coping Strategies for Managing Chronic Illness.

 Additionally, many chronic health conditions can be improved with simple changes in diet and lifestyle, and you should use a full range of "functional medicine tests to assess your biochemistry and identify the underlying issues that may be contributing to your condition.

-• Establish a good relationship with a supportive health care provider.
+Establish a good relationship with a supportive health care provider.

-• Allow yourself to feel and express your feelings.
+Allow yourself to feel and express your feelings.

-• Learn to use cognitive reframing to help you cope and adapt.
+Learn to use cognitive reframing to help you cope and adapt.

-• Allow yourself to grieve for what you have lost.
+Allow yourself to grieve for what you have lost.

-• Find support such as a support group, friends, counselor, etc.
+Find support such as a support group, friends, counselor, etc.

-• Recognize the limits chronic illness demands in your life and set reasonable goals.
+Recognize the limits chronic illness demands in your life and set reasonable goals.
 Be realistic about what to expect from yourself.

-• Learn to adapt, make substitutions and modifications so that you can still participate in fulfilling life activities.
+Learn to adapt, make substitutions, and modifications so that you can still participate in fulfilling life activities.
 Do something fun!

-• Keep communication open with partners, friends and family members so that feelings and resentments don’t build up and so everyone’s needs can be addressed and met in the best way possible.
+Keep communication open with partners, friends and family members so that feelings and resentments don’t build up and so everyone’s needs can be addressed and met in the best way possible.

-• Learn to value your own company, become your own best friend and find your self worth based on inner strengths rather than on what you do.
+Learn to value your own company, become your own best friend and find your self-worth based on inner strengths rather than on what you do.

-• Take care of your body by following a healthy diet, mild exercise, and appropriate rest.
+Take care of your body by following a healthy diet, mild exercise, and appropriate rest.
 Listen to your body.
 It will tell you what it needs.
 Pamper and nurture yourself with things that are enjoyable for you.

-• Educate yourself as much as possible about your condition and take an active role in your treatment.
+Educate yourself as much as possible about your condition and take an active role in your treatment.
 This will help regain a sense of control and improve your self-esteem.

-• Make peace with your chronic illness.
+Make peace with your chronic illness.
 Try to think of your illness and your pain as your companion instead of your enemy.
 Listen to the wisdom and lessons it may carry for you.
 Learn to flow with and accept your illness rather than resisting it.

 Companionate Activity modifications consist of making modifications that include activity adaptation and substitution and changes in timing, location, and intensity of companionate activities.
 An example of this might be (you’re physically unable to attend an outing with your child so you find another alternative activity of having quality time such as a dinner at home and reading together.